solidjs/vite-plugin-solid/README.md

 - Type: Boolean
 - Default: false

 This will force SSR code in the produced files.
-This is experiemental and mostly not working yet.

 #### options.babel